 The box says the suet cakes have a high melt point formula, so they are less likely to fall apart during warmer weather.
 The box recommends refrigerating before use for easier handling.
 I simply store my suet cakes year-round in a rodent-proof metal trash can with a lid in my garage, and even when the temperature goes into the 80s and 90s outside, I have never had any trouble or messes while opening the packaging or handling the cakes.

 Cake ingredients are: rendered beef suet, cracked corn, millet, and black oil sunflower seeds.

 The suet cakes are manufactured by Wildlife Sciences in Minnetonka, Minn.
 The company sells a variety of suet products and suet feeders.

 In my experience, Aldi’s suet cakes have attracted birds at the same rate as suet cakes I’ve purchased from my locally owned hardware store and from big box stores like Walmart or Home Depot.
-In my Midwestern backyard, I frequently see downy woodpeckers, hairy woodpeckers, juncos, chickadees, and wrens eating this suet, along with various sparrows and finches.
+In my Midwestern backyard, I frequently see downy woodpeckers, hairy woodpeckers, juncos, chickadees, cardinals, wrens, and even robins eating this suet, along with various sparrows and finches, and a few starlings.
 I sometimes prefer feeding suet over sunflower seeds because it is less messy and attracts fewer undesirable or less desirable birds.
 The squirrels, while not completely disinterested, also don’t pay as much attention to suet.